dekuNukem/traffic-cone-film-scanning/README.md

 * Share, modify, and redistribute the material, even commercially.
 * **AS LONG AS** you give appropriate credit to me (dekuNukem) and this page.

-Please note: The sample photos are **NOT** under CC BY 4.0 and are all rights reserved.
+The sample photos are **NOT** under CC BY 4.0 and are all rights reserved.